Faculty and Staff

 “It is an immense pleasure being with the President’s Scholars and their families,” she says.
 “Walking with them for their four years here, and staying connected with them afterward, adds richness and depth to life.
 The President’s Scholars share a lot of laughs, and many meaningful experiences, in their lives together.”

 Involved with the President’s Scholars program for many years, Joe Kobylka became its faculty sponsor coordinator in 2008.
-He is an inaugural member of the Academy of Distinguished Teachers, an Altshuler Distinguished Teaching Professor, and an Associate Professor of Political Science, has teaching and research interests in the areas of constitutional law, judicial politics, and American political thought.
+He is an inaugural member of the Academy of Distinguished Teachers, an Altshuler Distinguished Teaching Professor, and an associate professor of Political Science.
+His teaching and research interests include the areas of constitutional law, judicial politics, and American political thought.
 He has published three books in these areas, and his fourth – The Judicial Odyssey of Justice Harry A. Blackmun — is under contract with the University of Virginia Press.
-The Teaching Company published his lecture series “Cycles of American Political Thought” in 2007, and he was a featured interview on PBS’s “The Supreme Court” (2007).
-His teaching and service to the university have been recognized by a number of honors and awards: the “M” Award, the Willis M. Tate Award (twice), Rotunda Outstanding Professor (five times), Distinguished University Citizen Award, H.O.P.E.
-Distinguished Professor, SMU Student Senate Faculty Member of the Year Award, Bridge Committee Award, and the Deshner Award.
+The Teaching Company published his lecture series “Cycles of American Political Thought” in 2007, and he had a featured interview on PBS’s “The Supreme Court” (2007).
+His teaching and service to the university have been recognized by a number of honors and awards: the “M” Award, the Willis M. Tate Award (twice), the Rotunda Outstanding Professor Award (five times), Distinguished University Citizen Award, H.O.P.E.
+Distinguished Professor Award, SMU Student Senate Faculty Member of the Year Award, Bridge Committee Award, and the Deshner Award.
 Kobylka teaches a seminar that, every other year, takes 12 students to Washington, D.C., to do original research in the papers of the justices of the U.S. Supreme Court housed in the Library of Congress.

 He also owns and manages a competitive fantasy baseball team, Publius.